*Make sure you listen to the podcast (radio show) above. [Wait for it to load, if you don’t see the audio player.]

 The culture of secrecy promotes passivity, poor communication and lack of self-respect.
 When others, such as family members or members of authority have minimized your experience, it discourages you from being transparent and confident.

 Sexual harassment can be a power play.
-Figures of authority or superiors at work can use their position to abuse power to take advantage of those under their authority.
-Imagine a single mother trying to keep food on the table and depending on her paycheck to keep her children fed that is sexually harassed.
+Figures of authority or superiors at work can use their position to abuse power to take advantage of their subordinates.

 Those who have been sexually harassed often feel shame and embarrassment.
 Many times these people do not want to be identified with what happened to them.